httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Serializing Structured Headers into HTTP/1 {#text-serialize}

-Given a structured defined in this specification:
+Given a structure defined in this specification:

-1. If the structure is a dictionary, return the result of Serializing a Dictionary ({{ser-dictionary}}).
+1. If the structure is a dictionary, return the result of applying Serializing a Dictionary ({{ser-dictionary}}) to the structure.
-2. If the structure is a parameterized list, return the result of Serializing a Parameterized List ({{ser-param-list}}).
+2. If the structure is a parameterized list, return the result of applying Serializing a Parameterized List ({{ser-param-list}}) to the structure.
-3. If the structure is a list of lists, return the result of Serializing a List of Lists ({ser-listlist}).
+3. If the structure is a list of lists, return the result of applying Serializing a List of Lists ({{ser-listlist}}) to the structure.
-4. If the structure is a list, return the result of Serializing a List {{ser-list}}.
+4. If the structure is a list, return the result of applying Serializing a List {{ser-list}} to the structure and "Outer".
-5. If the structure is an item, return the result of Serializing an Item ({{ser-item}}).
+5. If the structure is an item, return the result of applying Serializing an Item ({{ser-item}}) to the structure.
 6. Otherwise, fail serialisation.